HimanshuMK/Maze-Generator-and-solver/README.md

 # Maze-Generator-and-solver

-This C++ program generates a random maze using a recursive backtracking algorithm and solves it using a simple depth-first search approach.
+This C++ program generates a random maze using a recursive backtracking algorithm and solves it.
 The maze is displayed using the SDL2 library, providing a visual representation of the maze generation and solving process.

 ![maze](https://github.com/HimanshuMK/Maze-Generator-and-solver/assets/105967041/a8ab9e08-5766-4f2f-ab56-f8def5eba60f)